MikeC-A6/simpler-grants-typespec-experiment/website/README.md

-# Simpler grant protocol website
+# CommonGrants protocol website

-Code for the [simpler grant protocol website](https://hhs.github.io/simpler-grants-protocol/) and public docs.
+Code for the [CommonGrants protocol website](https://hhs.github.io/simpler-grants-protocol/) and public docs.
 This site is built using the [Starlight docs](https://starlight.astro.build/) from Astro and hosted on GitHub pages.

 ## 🚀 Project Structure